Join them & register for a no-cost kidney health class in your neighborhood. Find a Class Near Me »

 When parents first hear their child has kidney disease, they may wonder what they could have done to prevent it.
 These feelings are common.
-In most cases, however, there is no way anyone could know their child would get kidney disease and usually nothing that could have been done to stop it.
-Focusing on what can be done now, such as getting proper treatment, following doctor’s advice, working with your child’s healthcare team and learning all you can about the disease are the best ways to help your child after the diagnosis.
+In most cases, however, there’s no way anyone could know their child would get kidney disease and usually nothing that could have been done to stop it.
+Focusing on what can be done now, such as getting proper treatment, following doctor’s advice, working with your child’s healthcare team and learning all you can about the disease, are the best ways to help your child after the diagnosis.

 Urinary tract infections are usually easy to diagnose in older children and adults.
 Symptoms include frequent, painful urination and urine that appears cloudy or bloody.
 If the UTI involves the kidneys, fever and back pain may also occur.

-Warning signs of kidney disease or UTI
+Signs of kidney disease or UTI

 Consult your doctor if your child exhibits any of the following: